A place to belong

 A beacon of hope

-We’re a medium-sized church so it’s really easy to get involved, find community and belonging, and play your part.
+It’s really easy to get involved, find community and belonging, and play your part.
 We’re also connected more widely (see below) which means we benefit from larger events, to training and other initiatives.

-Our people live in Abingdon itself, and in the many surrounding villages, including Appleford, Appleton, the Baldons, Bayworth, Berinsfield, Burcot, Culham, Clifton Hampden, Dorchester, Drayton, Kennington, Long Wittenham, Marcham, Milton, Radley, Shippon, Steventon, Sutton Courtenay, and Wootton.
+Our people live in Abingdon itself, and in the many surrounding villages, including Appleford, Appleton, the Baldons, Bayworth, Berinsfield, Burcot, Clifton Hampden, Culham, Dorchester, Drayton, Kennington, Long Wittenham, Marcham, Milton, Radley, Shippon, Steventon, Sutton Courtenay, and Wootton.

 WE OFFER HOPE as we see God transform lives, heal brokenness and bring justice.